abhishekbhartiind/solid-ts/README.md

-# SOLID principles using Typescript
+# SOLID Principles using Typescript

 A little demo of SOLID principles using Typescript.